chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<extend>``
 ------------

-This tag will try to extend the existing value of the same key by the value in a way given by the pseudo code:
+This tag will try to extend the existing key by the new value in a way given by the pseudo code:

 .. code-block:: python